howdycrystalm/star-wars-blog/README.md

 # Star Wars Blog

 ## Purpose
-- This project is designed to reveal different features of WordPress by replicating the [Star Wars News WordPress site](https://starwars.com/news).
+- This project is designed to introduce different features of WordPress by replicating the [Star Wars News WordPress site](https://starwars.com/news).
 You'll be introduced to WordPress Posts, Featured Images, tags, categories, and Advanced Custom Fields.

 ## Development Process
 - The project is broken into different branches listed in numerical order.
 Each branch has a list of instructions within the README.md file.